Federal officials declare a public health emergency for monkeypox - NewsBreak

 “This critical step will allow the Biden Administration to build on the progress it has already made to expand the availability of vaccines, testing, and treatment nationwide,” she said in a statement, adding that she will “continue to push the Administration to use every tool at its disposal to mitigate the threat monkeypox poses to our nation’s public health and ensure testing, vaccines, and treatment are available to those who need it.”

-The post Federal officials declare a public health emergency for monkeypox appeared first on Nevada Current .
+The post Federal officials declare a public health emergency for monkeypox appeared first on Kansas Reflector .